Citrix SD-WAN Reference Architecture

 The procedure for adding a branch site is the same as creating and configuring the MCN site using the SD-WAN Orchestrator however, some of the configuration steps and settings do vary slightly for a branch sites.
 In addition, once we have added an initial branch site, for sites that have the same appliance model we can use the clone (duplicate) feature to streamline the process of adding and configuring those sites.

 The SD-WAN appliance at Branch-1 is deployed using inline mode.
 The fail-to-wire configuration has been applied to bridge the links in the event of hardware or software failure which will enable users to still access the business critical and POS applications over MPLS.

-Since branch-1 only has a single MPLS link and there is no internet link all the internet traffic must backhaul to the datacenter, the customer decided to utilize the Internet link which is available in branch-2 with adequate bandwidth for the branch-1 internet access.
-The SD-WAN administrator has verified that the latency to reach branch-2 is less than comparing to datacenters hence utilizing the internet at branch-2 would provide optimal performance for branch-1 users.
+Since branch-1 only has a single MPLS link and there is no internet link all the internet traffic must backhaul to the data center, the customer decided to utilize the Internet link which is available in branch-2 with adequate bandwidth for the branch-1 internet access.
+The SD-WAN administrator has verified that the latency to reach branch-2 is less than comparing to data centers hence utilizing the internet at branch-2 would provide optimal performance for branch-1 users.
 This requirement is achieved via the hairpin deployment.
-Please note that the SD-WAN administrator enabled WAN to WAN forwarding to enable this site to serve as a proxy for multi-hop sites.
+Note that the SD-WAN administrator enabled WAN to WAN forwarding to enable this site to serve as a proxy for multi-hop sites.

 The Hairpin deployment helps a customer to implement a configuration that allows a site to use a remote hub site’s WAN link for internet access since local internet services are not available.